zinzloun/THM_WriteUP/README.md

     Host: 10.10.227.168:8080

 We will get the flag and the credentials back!
-At this point, of course, I proceeded to login to
+At this point, of course, I proceeded to login to the previous found login page:

-Once logged in we land on a chat system, sending some messages to Jack we didn't get any answer.
-Let's proceed to analyze the request in Burp.
+Once logged in we land on a chat system.
+We can read that Jack is warning us that the time to escape has come, sending some messages to Jack we didn't get any answer.
+Maybe is too late :).
+Let's proceed to analyze the request generated sending message in Burp.
+We can see that the protocol is HTTP/2 and that a proxy should be in place since we got the Age header in the back response, knowing that the challenge is on smuggling, the logical next step is to try a downgrade to HTTP/1, since is not possible to smuggle a HTTP/2 request abusing CL or TE.
+I suggest to read this great [resource](https://portswigger.net/research/http2) written by the mythic James Kettle.
+In Burp repeater disable automatic upgrade content length and in the inspector column, open the Request attributes section and change the protocol to HTTP/1.
+Send the request again:

+    POST /send_message HTTP/1.1
+    Host: 10.10.27.141:80
+    Cookie: session=eyJ1c2VybmFtZSI6ImhBY2tMSUVOIn0.Zlslsw.qrosNPxrgZVhoRtJU50693s3qLA
+    ...
+    Te: trailers

+    data=Jack, ci sei?

+And we got a response:

+    HTTP/1.1 200 OK
+    ...
+    Age: 0
+    Server: El Bandito Server
+    ...
+    Connection: keep-alive

+    {"status":"Message received and stored successfully"}

+So it seems possible to downgrade the request, in this case we can try different [techiniques](https://portswigger.net/web-security/request-smuggling/advanced) to try to exploit this scenario.
+I started with H2.CL (in repeater remember to switch back to HTTP/2).